What is a pulmonary embolism (PE)?

 - Moving around as soon as possible after surgery or being confined to a bed

 NIH: National Heart, Lung, and Blood Institute

-- Pulmonary Embolism (National Heart, Lung, and Blood Institute)
+- Tests for Lung Disease (National Heart, Lung, and Blood Institute) Also in Spanish

-- Patient's Guide to Recovery After Deep Vein Thrombosis or Pulmonary Embolism (American Heart Association)
+- Patient's Guide to Recovery after Deep Vein Thrombosis or Pulmonary Embolism (American Heart Association)

 Statistics and Research

 - Data and Statistics on Venous Thromboembolism (Centers for Disease Control and Prevention)

 - ClinicalTrials.gov: Pulmonary Embolism (National Institutes of Health)